mohammadamanullah123/Portfolio/README.md

 --> 🌐 My Portfolio

 Welcome to my personal portfolio website!
-This project showcases my skills, projects, and background as a developer.
+This project showcases my skills, projects, and background as a Student.
 It serves as a central place for visitors to learn more about me and view my work.

 --> 🔗 Live Demo